Feel the Beat

 Lumosity is a brain training app on iOS, Android, and the web.
 It’s a platform where players engage with over 60 different interactive mental workouts.

-• Timeline: Around 6 months to get the web MVP version and another 3 months for the mobile port
+Timeline: 6 months for the web release, 3 months for mobile port.

-We began by interviewing several cohorts of people in order to help establish some direction on how to approach this project.
+We began by interviewing several cohorts of people to strategize how to approach this project.

-Select an group of users to read some of the insights we discovered.
+Select a group of users to read some of the insights we discovered.

 Based on marketing segmentation research and user interviews, we targeted a subset of our subscribers who prioritize learning new skills and exploring different activities over strict self-improvement in familiar tasks.

 Usability of the core gameplay mechanic was the highest priority.
-Once we had a usable and engaging prototype of that, we could shift focus onto the overall user progression.
+Once we had a usable and engaging prototype, we could shift focus onto the overall user progression and the narrative theming.

 Player Input